rzetterberg/alven/README.md

 ## Development environment

-The whole project is built inside a docker container to allow easy setup of the development environment.
+The whole project is built inside [docker containers](https://www.docker.com/) to allow easy setup of the development environment.

 The project is written to be compiled with `GHC 7.8.*` and use [Stackage LTS](https://www.stackage.org/) for 3rd party package versions.